KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 8. Data Structures

-8.1 Dictioanires like `accounts`  is use to store user account infromation containing usernames as their key valus that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.
+8.1 Dictionaries like `accounts`  is use to store user account infromation containing usernames as their key valus that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.

 8.2 Lists ech products has a dictionary containing a list of feedbacks that stores Feedback objects.